 Bamboo plants, namely the Parlor Palms, are susceptible to pests indoors.
 These plants are an open ground for red spider mites and mealybugs, which can cause major damage to the plant and stunt its growth.

 If your Bamboo Palm is turning yellow-brown, you might want to take a look at the underside of its delicate fronds.
 Bamboo mites sit at the bottom of these leaves and spin webs that can intricately weave around your entire plant and its leaves.
 This can cause severe damage in the long run if not dealt with promptly.
-The aeration around the plant can get hampered, making the plant feel suffocated and the leaves drop.
+The aeration around the plant can get hampered, suffocating the plant and causing the leaves to drop.
 In the end, the plant may even appear bleached.

 Buy Ugaoo's MealyMagic Mealybug Buster